 As soon as babies are old enough to reach out and touch anything, they are likely to be fascinated by their own genitals.
 There’s nothing wrong with that.
 It’s natural and has been going on for thousands of years.

 Boys will have erections.
 This can happen so early that erections have been seen in ultrasounds of the womb.
 To boys before adolescence, these erections have little meaning.
-For them, there is little or no sexual meaning to the erection.
+For them, there is little or no sexual aspect to the erection.
 The boys may find their erections momentarily interesting, but that’s all.
 It’s not uncommon for a boy to say, “Look, Mom,” while pointing at his erect little willy.

 Many boys will get an erection when they need to pee due to the pressure on the nerves controlling the bladder.
 This may mean that they pull at their penises and may also do when they are nervous, tired, or just in need of emotional support or something to do.
 They do feel pleasure from this, but it can’t really be called masturbation.